Using aardefender

 exclude_packagesOptionalArrayMatching packages are removed from the protection scope.
 This may be useful as a quick workaround to exclude individual classes causing performance issues or other unexpected problems.
 Wildcards are supported.

 exclude_translated_methods_from_wipingOptionalArrayMatching methods are excluded from wiping.
-Wiping some specific methods may not be feasible, for example because they are called from the native libraries.
+Wiping some specific methods may not be feasible, e.g. because they are called from the native libraries.
 Wildcards are supported.

 include_packagesOptionalArrayIf any packages are specified in the list, all packages whose name does not match any of the specified include rules are removed from the protection scope.
 Wildcards are supported.